 In 1982 Sister Boom Boom ran for public office in

-, hoping to follow in the footsteps of the first gay US public official Harvey Milk.
+, hoping to follow in the footsteps of gay US public official Harvey Milk.
 She may have got over 23,000 votes but Sister Boom Boom failed to win the seat.
 She did, however, influence the passing of a law when she tried to run for the office of mayor.
 The city decided that anyone running for public office must do so under their own legal name.
 The law is commonly called the Sister Boom Boom law.
 San Francisco

 Jack left the SPI in 1985 and became a full-time astrologer.
 He died of cancer on 5th August at the age of 57.

 The Sisters of Perpetual Indulgence are not just a group of nun-dressing activists, they are as varied in their own lives as any other group of people with a shared interest.